Corporate governance

 Director

-There are four sub-committees of the Board of Directors: The Audit Committee, the Risk Committee, the Remuneration Committee and the Sustainability Committee, the last of which was established in 2023.
-The Committee’s main responsibilities are to formulate a sustainability strategy, develop and standardise sustainability metrics, review disclosure and publication of sustainability data, compliance with laws and rules on sustainability, and ensure continuous education of the Board on sustainability concerns.
+There are three sub-committees to the Board of Directors: the Audit Committee, the Risk Committee and the Remuneration Committee.
+The Sustainability Committee, established in 2023, concluded its work in 2024, and its responsibilities were delegated to the Board of Directors and the Audit Committee.
 Amongst other duties, the sub-committees prepare the Board’s discussion of certain aspects of the Bank's activities and follow up on related matters.

 Executive Board